Poet, author, post-marketer

 The (even longer) chatty version

 After 30+ years of trying to write poetry, I decided to stop mucking about and to set myself the goal of getting a poem published in a reputable magazine.
 I needed a sign, if you like, that I had some modicum of talent worth working on.
 The Gods of Poetry (in the shape of Michael Mackmin at The Rialto) gave me that sign in 2010, and it made me serious about writing and reading poetry.
 Since then I’ve had over a hundred poems published in print and online.
-My third pamphlet (short collection) All the Relevant Gods was published by Cinnamon Press in February 2018 and another will be published by Live Canon in late 2019/early 2020.
+My third pamphlet (short collection) All the Relevant Gods was published by Cinnamon Press in February 2018 and a fourth Why?
+And other questions by Live Canon in November 2019.

 In 2014 I got together with Peter Kenny to form Telltale Press, a poets’ publishing collective.
 We subsequently recruited three more members, published five debut pamphlets and ran regular readings and events.
 We also persuaded Carol Ann Duffy to be our Patron, and in fact it was her who originally gave me the idea for Telltale.
 Our final reading was the launch of our farewell Anthology, TRUTHS, in the Spring of 2018.
 All the poets who had read alongside us over the years were invited to contribute and the result was a fantastic collection.
 It was fun and inspirational to work alongside other poets, encouraging and promoting each other and the Telltale ethos.
-I learnt a lot from the experience, and the Telltale Press brand is dormant but not dead!
+I learnt a lot from the experience, and Telltale Press is dormant but not dead!

 Until a few years ago I lived in Lewes and learned masses from its fine community of poets including Clare Best, Charlotte Gann, Jeremy Page, Catherine Smith & Janet Sutherland.
 I’ve also benefited greatly from workshops & courses led by Mimi Khalvati, Anne-Marie Fyfe, Carol Ann Duffy, Gillian Clarke, Jack Underwood, and John McCullough for New Writing South, an organisation that has supported me in many ways, for which I am grateful.